chz05/assassyn/tools/rust-sim-runtime/README.md

 # Rust Ramulator2 Test

 This Rust test (`test_ramulator2.rs`) mirrors the functionality of the C++ test (`test.cpp`) in the `c-ramulator2-wrapper` directory.
-It serves as a cross-validation tool to ensure that both Rust and C++ implementations produce identical results when using the same underlying `libramulator.so` library.
+It serves as a cross-validation tool to ensure that both Rust and C++ implementations produce identical results when using the same underlying `libramulator` library (with OS-appropriate extension).

 ## Purpose